HaydenMeloche/khealth/README.md

 }
 ```

-Lastly, if you need to override the default URI paths, that can be done too.
+If you need to override the default URI paths, that can be done too.

 ```kotlin
 import dev.hayden.KHealth